What Are Automated Market Makers (AMMs)?

 Constant Product Market Maker (CPMM)

 The CPMM model, a foundational concept within AMMs, operates a fixed constant, on the equation x*y=k, implying that the product of two asset quantities remains unaltered.
 This mathematical formula of simplicity ensures that as the quantity of one asset diminishes, the value of the other escalates, and the inverse is true as well.
-The CPMM model's predictability first asset, is its strength.
-However, in instances with restricted liquidity, traders might witness pronounced price deviations or slippage in price assets.

-Yield farming opportunities on AMMs
+Yield Farming Opportunities on AMMs

 Within the vast DeFi terrain lies an array of investment strategies, with yield farming emerging as a prominent one.
 Yield farming involves strategically allocating capital across different trading pairs to maximize returns.